Vitamin K

 Uses

-• Bleeding problems in newborns with low levels of vitamin K (hemorrhagic disease).
+- Bleeding problems in newborns with low levels of vitamin K (hemorrhagic condition).
 Giving vitamin K1 by mouth or as a shot into the muscle helps prevent bleeding problems in newborns.
 Shots seem to work the best.

-• Low levels of the blood clotting protein prothrombin (hypoprothrombinemia).
-Taking vitamin K1 by mouth or as an injection into the vein can prevent and treat bleeding problems in people with low levels of prothrombin due to using certain medications.
+- Low levels of the blood clotting protein prothrombin (hypoprothrombinemia).
+Taking vitamin K1 by mouth or as an injection into the vein can prevent and support bleeding problems in people with low levels of prothrombin due to using certain medications.

-• A rare, inherited bleeding disorder (vitamin K-dependent clotting factors deficiency or VKCFD).
+- A rare, inherited bleeding imbalance (vitamin K-dependent clotting factors deficiency or VKCFD).
 Taking vitamin K by mouth or as an injection into the vein can help prevent bleeding in people with VKCFD.

-• Weak and brittle bones (osteoporosis).Taking a specific form of vitamin K2 seems to improve bone strength and reduce the risk of fracture in most older women with weak bones.
+- Weak and brittle bones (osteoporosis).Taking a specific form of vitamin K2 seems to improve bone strength and reduce the risk of fracture in most older women with weak bones.
 But it doesn't seem to benefit older women who still have strong bones.
 Taking vitamin K1 seems to increase bone strength and might prevent fractures in older women.
 But it might not work as well in older men.
-Vitamin K1 doesn't seem to improve bone strength in women who have not gone through menopause or in people with Crohn disease.
+Vitamin K1 doesn't seem to improve bone strength in women who have not gone through life stage or in people with Crohn condition.

 Recommended Dosing